f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 .. image:: ./images/icon-hover.png
   :align: center

 Here you can select individual applications to analyze and see if they are eligible for migration to BIG-IP Next.
 Not all BIG-IP features are currenlty supported on Next.
-There will be a phasing of support for some configuration objects, so it is expected that some applications cannot migrate at the current time.
+There will be a phasing of support for some configuration objects, so it is expected that some applications cannot migrate at the current time or need modifications in order to migrate.

 To see if an application is eligible for migration, click the application name as well as the virtual service underneath it and then click the **Analyze** button in the top right-hand corner off the screen.